found-james/things-app/README.md

 Once signed, in click the create new product button.
 Complete the required fields.
 Thats it!

-An invetory of items is created for your use.
+An invetory of items is created for you.

 ### <u> Upcoming Features </u>
 - JSON web token authentication at login.
 Find out more about [JWT authentication](https://jwt.io/introduction).